- Select the appropriate language for the user interface (Click File > Settings and select the language.)

 - The examinee may take multiple photos until he or she is satisfied.

-- The examinee may move the Webcam to a better position in order to take an acceptable photo.
+- The examinee may move the Camera to a better position in order to take an acceptable photo.

 - Choose OK to start the test.

-The examinee should remain undisturbed but under observation for the duration of the test, which will typically take 30-40 minutes.
+The examinee should remain undisturbed but under observation for the duration of the test, which will typically take 15-30 minutes depending on the type of test being administered.

 We recommend monitoring the examinee during the test, but we do not recommend that anyone else, other than the Proctor, be present in the room during the test.